 Proven Health Benefits of Blueberries You Did Not Know

-Blueberries are not much familiar in India compared to that of Strawberries when it comes to garnishing ice-creams, yogurts, cakes, etc. Blueberries are a proud member of the superfood family, because of the ample health benefits it provides.
+Blueberries are not much familiar in India compared to Strawberries when it comes to garnishing ice-creams, yoghurts, cakes, etc. Blueberries are a proud member of the superfood family, because of the ample health benefits it provides.
 These berries have been used for many years in North America to make soups, stews, etc. The tarty flavour of blueberries makes it easy to be incorporated in desserts like muffins, cheesecakes, brownies and other such bakery items.
-The juice of these berries was also used as a medicinal purpose to treat a cough and cold by the North Americans.
+The juice of these berries was also used as medicinal purposes to treat cough and cold by the North Americans.

 Below are the incredible benefits of Blueberries which makes it a superfood:

-These are highly rich in antioxidants, anthocyanin because of which it is deep blue in colour and flushes out the free radicals from the blood, thereby protecting the body from inflammatory diseases.
+These are highly rich in antioxidants, anthocyanin because it is deep blue in colour and flushes out the free radicals from the blood, thereby protecting the body from inflammatory diseases.
 It is known to have the highest capacity of antioxidants as compared to other foods.
-Regular consumption of these berries can not only protect the cardiovascular system, but it also protects the body against neurodegenerative and digestive diseases.
+Regular consumption of these berries can not only protect the cardiovascular system but also protects the body against neurodegenerative and digestive diseases.

 Reduces the risk of heart diseases:

 Since they are a rich source of antioxidants, they help in reducing the cholesterol levels of the body.
-These help in improving the blood fat and prevent hardening of the arteries.
-Also, the flavonoids in these berries can lower the blood pressure, thereby promoting good health of the heart.
+These help in improving the blood fat and prevent the hardening of the arteries.
+Also, the flavonoids in these berries can lower blood pressure, thereby promoting the good health of the heart.

 Boosts the brain health:

-Regular consumption of blueberries help in improving the brain functioning.
-It boosts the brain health by improving the memory and reducing the risk of age-related cognitive diseases.
+Regular consumption of blueberries helps in improving brain functioning.
+It boosts brain health by improving memory and reducing the risk of age-related cognitive diseases.
 They also help in reducing the oxidative stress in the nerve cells, thus helping the brain function smoothly.

 Regulates the blood sugar: